ideal-fire/Higurashi-Vita/README.txt

 Everything else can be obtained with vdpm. https://github.com/vitasdk/vdpm

-If a miracle happens and you actually get all the libraries that you need, it can be compiled by just calling `make -f makefile.vita`.
+If a miracle happens and you actually get all the libraries that you need, it can be compiled by just calling `make -f makefile.vita` and then `make -f makefile.vita stuffvpk`. (p)7zip is required for the `stuffvpk` target.

-Put the contents of the VpkContents/Shared and VpkContents/Vita folders into the VPK manually.